-The Board has appointed Marcum to serve as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2024.
+The Board has appointed CBIZ CPAs to serve as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2025.
 At the Annual Meeting, stockholders will vote on a proposal to ratify this appointment.

-Marcum has served as the Company's independent registered public accounting firm since the fiscal year ended December 31, 2021.
-While stockholder ratification of the Board's decision to retain Marcum is not required by the Company's bylaws or otherwise, the Board has chosen to submit that selection to the Company's stockholders for ratification.
+CBIZ CPAs has served as the Company's independent registered public accounting firm since April 23, 2025.
+Prior to such date, commencing with the fiscal year ended December 31, 2019, Marcum LLP ("Marcum") served as the Company's independent registered public accounting firm.
+On November 1, 2024, CBIZ CPAs acquired the attest business of Marcum.
+Solely as a result of the acquisition, on April 23, 2025, Marcum resigned as the Company's independent registered public accounting firm and, with the approval of the audit committee of the Board, CBIZ CPAs was engaged as the Company's independent registered public accounting firm.
+While stockholder ratification of the Board's decision to retain CBIZ CPAs is not required by the Company's bylaws or otherwise, the Board has chosen to submit that selection to the Company's stockholders for ratification.
 If the Company's stockholders fail to ratify the selection, the Board may, but is not required to, reconsider whether to retain that firm.
 Additionally, even if the selection is ratified, the Board may in its discretion direct the appointment of a different independent registered public accounting firm at any time during the fiscal year, if it determines that such a change would be in the best interests of the Company and its stockholders.

-Marcum has advised the Company that the firm is independent with respect to the Company and its subsidiaries.
-The Company expects that representatives of Marcum will be present at the Annual Meeting to make statements and to respond to appropriate questions from the Company's stockholders.
+CBIZ CPAs has advised the Company that the firm is independent with respect to the Company and its subsidiaries.
+The Company expects that representatives of CBIZ CPAs will be present at the Annual Meeting to make statements and to respond to appropriate questions from the Company's stockholders.